while2/while2.github.io/_posts/2014-10-10-code-of-coding.md

 </tbody>
 </table>

 Also include A.h in C.h because it depends on A. Even if B.h has already included A.h.
-Do it rightly not just some way it works.
+Otherwise B.h does not satisfy the 'compilable' rule.

 One may remove B from C later, or A from B. In the latter case, the change of B causes compile error of C, that's terrible in large projects.

-### 1.3 Decoupling
+### Decoupling
-Do not include unnecessary files.
+Remove unnecessary includes from .h files.
+(As local as possible).

 #### Forward declaration